 On September 29, 1983 I raced home and nervously planted myself before the TV.
 Then it happened...

 We went nuts.
-Of course there was immediate talk of reforming the club, but even in the face of TV stardom, we managed to fall back into basic fifth grade survival mode.
+Of course there was immediate talk of reviving the club, but even in the face of TV stardom, we managed to fall back into basic fifth grade survival mode.

-The grandest moment of this entire chapter of my life occurred many months (possibly years) after the shirts arrived and after our photo was aired.
-I was visiting the home of a friend whom I hadn't known during my stint as V. P. and I was shocked to find his entire family watching a syndicated episode of Starcade.
+The grandest moment of this entire chapter of my vice-presidency occurred many months (possibly years) after the shirts arrived and after our photo was aired.
+I was visiting the home of a friend whom I hadn't known during my stint as V. P. and I was surprised to find his entire family watching a syndicated episode of Starcade.
 Naturally, I piped up with tales of my fan club and appearance on the show.
-I was met with accusatory frowns from his parents and my friend's teenage sister verbalized what everyone was thinking "You are such a liar.
+I was met with skeptical frowns from his parents, and my friend's teenage sister verbalized what everyone was thinking "You are such a liar.
 Don't lie to us!"
 I felt frustrated and ashamed until minutes later when I showed up on their TV screen.
 Yes, it happened to be "my" episode!
 That afternoon, I learned the true meaning of vindication.

 In February of 2001 my annual retro gaming fixation lead me to search the web for any mention of Starcade.
 As it turned out, JM Productions had recently built an elaborate online shrine to the show.
 I immediately emailed them, stating my place in Starcade history.
 Not only did James R. Caruso and Mavis E. Arthur remember me, they sent me a complimentary package that contained a new button, a video tape of my episode, color copies of all of our almost 20-year-old correspondence, and a new Weepul!!
 (Sadly, my second Weepul has since been destroyed by my dog.)
 This telling act of generosity (and crazy archiving skills) made me understand exactly why Starcade was and is so special.
 No wonder I was such a fan.